Mets ace deGrom has shoulder tightness, sent for MRI

-PORT ST. LUCIE, Fla.
-(AP) — Mets ace Jacob deGrom was scratched from his scheduled start Friday morning and will get an MRI after feeling tightness in his pitching shoulder, putting his status for opening day in jeopardy.
+JUPITER, Fla.
+(AP) — New York Mets ace Jacob deGrom was scratched from his scheduled start Friday and will get an MRI after feeling tightness in his pitching shoulder, putting his status for opening day in jeopardy.

-New York manager Buck Showalter told reporters Thursday night at spring training in Florida that deGrom would probably be scratched Friday afternoon against the St. Louis Cardinals.
-He began to feel the tightness while playing catch Thursday.

-“We are going to see how he is in the morning before we scratch him,” Showalter said, according to MLB.com.
-“But he has to be pretty convincing to pitch him tomorrow.
-I’ll be surprised if he pitches tomorrow — rain or no rain.”
+Mets manager Buck Showalter was still awaiting word on results of the exam shortly before the start of Friday’s spring training game against St. Louis.

-The two-time Cy Young Award winner is slated to start the season opener next Thursday in Washington.
+The two-time Cy Young Award winner is slated to start the season opener Thursday in Washington.

 It’s concerning news for the Mets, who have big plans this season after signing fellow ace Max Scherzer to join deGrom atop a terrific rotation.